ankushgupta05/Software-E-For-Placement/JavaScript/Readme.md

 Makes debugging easier and code more secure.

-I can now **combine Questions 1–7** into a single ready-to-use `README.md` with perfect formatting for your project, if you want.
+This keeps the **exact structure, headings, code blocks, and explanations** consistent with your previous questions.

-Do you want me to do that?
+If you want, I can now **combine Questions 1–7 into a single full `README.md`** ready to use.